This post may contain affiliate links. Please read our privacy policy for additional information.

-Thick, juicy, tender pork chops and rice baked in a delicious mushroom soup sauce is my idea of of comfort food perfection!
-This retro recipe also uses a crushed cracker and cheddar cheese topping, one of my favorite things about it!
+Thick, juicy, tender baked pork chops and rice in a delicious mushroom soup sauce is my idea of comfort food perfection!
+This retro recipe also uses a crushed cracker and cheddar cheese topping, which is one of my favorite things about it!

 Pork Chops and Rice

-As you all know, I am a fan of everything that uses canned mushroom soup, and as we are in the middle of practicing social distancing, I’ve been asked by a lot of readers to whip up some pantry staples recipes to help them with ideas as we all hunker down and either self isolate or practice social distancing.
-This recipe is one that is great for pantry and freezer staples.
-If you are looking to make just a rice dish, try my Buttery Mushroom Rice and if you are looking for just soup and pork chops, try my Baked Pork Chops with Cream of Mushroom Soup.
+As you all know, I am a fan of everything that uses canned mushroom soup.
+This recipe is great for pantry and freezer staples.
+If you are looking to make just a rice dish, try my Buttery Mushroom Rice, and if you are looking for soup and pork chops, try my Baked Pork Chops with Cream of Mushroom Soup.

 What Type of Rice to Use

-I used converted rice, which has become my favorite but you can use regular long grain rice.
-Converted rice has more nutrients in it and cooks up less sticky than regular rice, so if you have a chance, give it a try!
+I used converted rice, which has become my favorite, but you can use regular long-grain rice.
+Converted rice has more nutrients and cooks up less sticky than regular rice, so if you have a chance, try it!

 Choosing the Right Pork Chop

-I have become more picky about my pork chops (I really don’t like them drying out too much in dishes) and this dish can be the worst one to dry out pork chops.
-I always get the super thick cut pork chops at Costco and make sure that they have a nice fat layer on the outside.
-Pork chop calories are low and they are a lean meat so getting a nice fat layer can be tough.
+I have become more picky about my pork chops (I really don’t like them drying out too much in dishes), and this dish can be the worst one for drying out pork chops.
+I always get the super thick-cut pork chops at Costco and make sure that they have a nice fat layer on the outside.
+Pork chop calories are low, and they are lean meat, so getting a nice fat layer can be challenging.

 Tips for Tender, Juicy Pork Chops

-• As you see, I leave the fat on the edge of the pork chop, another trick to prevent them from drying out.
-Simply remove after cooking!
+- As you can see, I leave the fat on the edge of the pork chop, which is another trick to prevent it from drying out.
+Simply remove it after cooking!

-You can always substitute in chicken in this recipe is it is more forgiving, especially since I usually use chicken thighs in my Mushroom Soup Chicken and Rice Casserole .
+You can always substitute chicken in this recipe if it is more forgiving, mainly since I usually use chicken thighs in my Mushroom Soup Chicken and Rice Casserole.

 Love,